spacetelescope/style-guides/guides/where-to-put-your-data.md

 There are a few options for where you store such, depending on the data size and the audience for the code/notebook:

+1. Box: the institute uses Box for the storage of many datasets and this is an acceptable solution for intermediate data storage.
+The data maybe shared out (including for automated tests) by creating a direct link to the data file.
+To obtain a direct link, select "Share" beside the file in Box, click on the gear icon (for Settings) and copy the URL at the bottom in the "Direct Link" section.
-1. Artifactory: this is an enterprise-level data storage solution that STScI has bought into.
+2. Artifactory: this is an enterprise-level data storage solution that STScI has bought into.
 You may want to use this for larger datasets for functional work that is used by STScI but not external users.
-2. Zenodo: this is a data store intended for academic users, and includes fully-citable DOIs for arbitrary data sets.
+3. Zenodo: this is a data store intended for academic users, and includes fully-citable DOIs for arbitrary data sets.
 Such data sets are versioned and accessible on the public internet, and therefore are well-suited for data of interest to astronomy researchers or other public audiences.
-3. `git lfs` + cloud storage: Git LFS is an extension that allows files in `git` to be stored outside the code repository (e.g. in a cloud service like Amazon S3)., but still have links to those files along side the code.
+4. `git lfs` + cloud storage: Git LFS is an extension that allows files in `git` to be stored outside the code repository (e.g. in a cloud service like Amazon S3)., but still have links to those files along side the code.
 This is a good choice for projects where the above options do not fit, but this comes with